Requirements under the Public Health Act and E-Substances Regulation

 Notice of Intent and Reporting

-The new E-Substances Regulation requires all businesses who currently sell e-substances or intend to sell E-substances in British Columbia to:
+The E-Substances Regulation requires all businesses who currently sell e-substances or intend to sell E-substances in British Columbia to:

 - Notify the Ministry of Health of their intent to sell a restricted E-substances